terraform-community-modules/tf_aws_bastion_s3_keys/README.md

   *  enable_http_endpoint - Whether the metadata service is available.
   *  use_imds_v2 - Use (IMDSv2) Instance Metadata Service V2
   *  http_put_response_hop_limit - The desired HTTP PUT response hop limit for instance metadata requests.
 Can be an integer from 1 to 64.
-  *  enable_http_protocol_ipv6 - Enables or disables the IPv6 endpoint for the instance metadata service.
-  *  enable_instance_metadata_tags - Enables or disables access to instance tags from the instance metadata service.

 ## Outputs:

   * ssh_user - SSH user to login to bastion